-Sr. No. On completing the course, the students will be able to: CO1 have information about the type and estimation of uncertainties CO2 Learn the way to do statistical analysis in data CO3 Learn the various methods of curve fitting CO4 Learn the way to create a document in Latex
+Sr. No. On completing the course, the students will be able to: CO1 have information about the type and estimation of uncertainties CO2 Learn the way to do statistical analysis in data CO3 Learn the various methods of curve fitting CO4 Learn the way to study covariance and correlation